Brown Palace Hotel

 Backstory and Context

-The iconic hotel offers fine dining, meeting and business facilities, spa retreats and luxury rooms.
+The iconic hotel offers fine dining, meeting and business facilities, spa retreats, and luxury rooms.
 The hotel was listed on the National Register of Historic Places in April of 1970.
 It underwent a 10.5 million dollar renovation which was completed in the fall of 2015.
-The renovation added meeting space and updated the look of 200 rooms to make contemporary blend with Victorian charm.
+The renovation added meeting space and updated the look of 200 rooms to make a contemporary blend with Victorian charm.

 Architect Frank E. Edbrooke designed the hotel which, at 10 stories high, was one of Denver’s first skyscrapers.
 The structure is steel and iron, clad in terra cotta on a foundation of granite.
 The exterior is red granite and Arizona sandstone.
 The triangular building offers a unique atrium lobby that rises eight floors.
 James Whitehouse of Denver sculpted the animal medallions that encircle the building.

 The building, which took three years to complete, cost approximately $2 million.
 It also claims to be America’s second fireproof building.
 When it was built, it was considered the grandest hotel between Chicago and the Pacific Ocean.
 It has hosted an array of important and tragic events from presidential campaign stops to murder.
 The Brown Palace Hotel remains a high-end property now operated by Marriott.

 Staff.
 Brown Palace Hotel website.
 “The Brown Palace Hotel and Spa Completes $10.5 Million Renovations,” fall 2015.
 Accessed May 26, 2016. www.brownpalace.com.

 National Register of Historic Places.
 National Park Service.
 Accessed May 26, 2016. http://npgallery.nps.gov/nrhp/AssetDetail?assetID=71dd5b9c-1a1f-4cba-b5e1-c79b32a678d6